fatedier/frp/README.md

 ### Forward unix domain socket

-Using tcp port to connect unix domain socket like docker daemon.
+Use tcp port to connect to a unix domain socket (e.g. Docker daemon's socket).

 Configure frps same as above.